Plan Your Visit

-With over 400 datasets tracking changes within our atmosphere, land and ocean, as well as datasets for astronomy, models and simulations, Science On a Sphere provides access to the most current information about our planet.
-The datasets for this system are created by scientific institutions worldwide, including other science centers, museums and universities, as well as the NOAA and the National Aeronautic and Space Administration (NASA).
+Science on a Sphere has the most current information about our planet.
+This exhibit uses over 400 datasets that track changes within the atmosphere, land and ocean, as well as datasets for astronomy, models and simulations.
+The datasets for this system are created by scientific institutions worldwide, including other science centers, museums and universities, as well as the National Oceanic and Atmospheric Administration (NOAA) and the National Aeronautic and Space Administration (NASA).

 Audiences learn about plate tectonics and different kinds of waves, as well as earthquake preparedness.

 Discover how volcanoes form and what happens when they erupt.
 Explore the effect our very own Mount Rainier erupting would have on Seattle.

 Compare geological features in space to those on Earth, and discuss the possibility of extraterrestrial life.

 Ocean: The Motion Potion

 Venture into the science behind wind-driven surface currents, density-driven deep ocean currents, and how the movement of water can make it warm in Europe and cool in California.

 Science on a Sphere is generously provided by the National Oceanic and Atmospheric Administration.